Colonization: Soviet Union

-In the 1920s, the Soviet regime implemented the so-called korenization policy in an attempt to win the trust of non-Russians by promoting their ethnic cultures and establishing for them many of the characteristic institutional forms of the nation-state.
+In the 1920s, the Soviet regime implemented the so-called korenizatsiia policy in an attempt to win the trust of non-Russians by promoting their ethnic cultures and establishing for them many of the characteristic institutional forms of the nation-state.
 The early Soviet regime was hostile to even voluntary assimilation, and tried to de-Russify assimilated non-Russians.
 Parents and students not interested in the promotion of their national languages were labeled as displaying "abnormal attitudes".
 The authorities concluded that minorities unaware of their ethnicities had to be subjected to Belarusization, Polonization, etc.

-By the early 1930s, the Soviet regime introduced limited Russification; allowing voluntary assimilation, which was often a popular demand.
+By the early 1930s, the Soviet government introduced limited Russification; allowing voluntary assimilation, which was often a popular demand.
 The list of nationalities was reduced from 172 in 1927 to 98 in 1939, by revoking support for small nations in order to merge them into bigger ones.
-For example, Abkhazia was merged into Georgia and thousands of ethnic Georgians were sent to Abkhazia.
-The Abkhaz alphabet was changed to a Georgian base, Abkhazian schools were closed and replaced with Georgian schools, the Abkhaz language was banned.
-The ruling elite was purged of ethnic Abkhaz and by 1952 over 80% of the 228 top party and government officials and enterprise managers in Abkhazia were ethnic Georgians (there remained 34 Abkhaz, 7 Russians and 3 Armenians in these positions).
-For Königsberg area of East Prussia (modern Kaliningrad Oblast) given to the Soviet Union at the 1945 Potsdam Conference Soviet control meant a forcible expulsion of the remaining German population and mostly involuntary resettlement of the area with Soviet civilians.

 Russians were now presented as the most advanced and least chauvinist people of the Soviet Union.

+The Soviet control of Königsberg area of East Prussia (modern Kaliningrad Oblast), given to the Soviet Union at the 1945 Potsdam Conference, meant a forcible expulsion of the remaining German population and mostly involuntary resettlement of the area with Soviet civilians.